 3.)
 Place the water in a medium-sized pan and bring it to a boil.
 Begin adding the sugar, one cup at a time, stirring after each addition.
 You will notice that it takes longer for the sugar to dissolve after each addition.
 Continue to stir and boil the syrup till all the sugar has been added and it is all dissolved. (this will take around 10 – 15 min) Remove the pan from the heat.

 5.)
 Allow the sugar syrup to cool for approximately 10 min, then pour it into the prepared jar.
 Lower the sugar skewer until it hangs about 1″ from the bottom, not too close to each other or the sides of the jar. (mine are a little short in the picture)

 6.)
 Carefully place your jar in a cool place, away from harsh lights, where it can sit undisturbed.
 Cover the top loosely with plastic wrap or a paper towel.

 7.)
 You should see sugar crystals start forming within 4 hours.
 If nothing happens you may have to try boiling the syrup again and dissolve another cut of sugar into it, then pour it back into the jar with the skewers.

 This time around the crystals formed super fast and were quite small.
-(I like the big rock like crystals) Touchy little buggers.
+I like the big rock-like crystals.

 Makes TWO candy sticks per jar.

-This one is so simple but has quite an interesting outcome!
-My kids were fascinated.
+This experiment is so simple but has quite an interesting outcome!
+Kids will be fascinated!

 After 24 hours carefully take the egg out and replace it with fresh vinegar and let it sit (12-24 hrs) till it becomes a completely “naked” egg.
 Try experimenting with adding food coloring to the vinegar mix!